Academic Regulations and Catalog Rights

 Changing the Major/Concentration/Option/Track/Minor

-If while enrolled, a student declares or changes his/her Major/Concentration/Option/Track/Minor, the student may select the catalog term for the Major or Minor requirements in effect at the time of the declaration or change.
+If, while enrolled, a student declares or changes their Major / Concentration / Option / Track / Minor, the student may select the catalog term for the Major or Minor requirements in effect at the time of the declaration or change.
 The student may also select the catalog term for General University and General Education requirements to be the same as that of the Major or Minor requirements.

 IV.
 Graduating Students

 Regardless of the previously declared catalog term(s), when a student applies for graduation, they may select the catalog term for any of the graduation requirements in effect (1) at the time the student applies for graduation or (2) at the time the student graduates.

 V. Continuous Attendance and Out-One Term for Undergraduate Students

 Continuous attendance/enrollment, as it refers to attendance by a student at any campus of The California State University, means enrollment in at least one course for at least one regular semester in each calendar year.
 Absence due to an approved educational leave or for attendance at another accredited institution of higher learning shall not be considered an interruption in attendance, if the absence does not exceed two years.

 An “out one term” for an undergraduate student is a regular semester (either spring or fall) of any calendar year in which they do not enroll in any course or drops all courses by the end of the add/drop period, and which immediately follows a semester in which they were enrolled in at least one course beyond the add/drop period.
 A student maintains catalog rights during the out-one term.
 After exhausting the “out one term” allowance, if a student does not enroll and attend the subsequent term, the student must reapply for admission and may forfeit catalog rights, unless the student is granted an Educational Leave of Absence.
 Absence due to an approved educational leave shall not be considered an interruption in attendance if the absence does not exceed two years.).